 You can carry in cameras, wallets, cell phones, etc. You just can’t bring them in a bag.
 A Go Visit Hawaii reader, Dave, commented that if you need a bag, you can ask for a bag from the bookstore once you are inside the facilities.

 A private vendor operates a storage facility for visitors to all the attractions at Pearl Harbor.
 There is a nominal storage fee.

 Do not leave your bags in plain sight in your rental car.
 If you want to leave your bags in the trunk, you should very discreetly place them in the trunk prior to arriving at the memorial parking lot.
 I should note that it is still risky to do that.

-6. Most likely, you will have a bit of a wait before your assigned tour program.
-While you wait for your assigned time, there’s plenty to see and do.
-If you’ve rented the headset, this is a perfect time to use it.
-Otherwise, you can do your own self-guided tour of the museum, walk around the harbor grounds, and peruse the bookstore.
-It’s a good idea to be prepared to repel mosquitoes as I have been mosquito bitten in the museum.
+6. There’s quite a bit to see and do in addition to the USS Arizona program.
+You can do your own self-guided tour of the museum, walk around the harbor grounds, and peruse the bookstore.
+By the way, it’s a good idea to be prepared to repel mosquitoes as I have been mosquito bitten in the museum.

 7. Please be respectful when you visit the memorial as it is the underwater tomb of 1,177 service members.

 8. For a great view of the USS Arizona Memorial, sit in the back of the boat on the return trip back to the shore.